nori-marcos/Codecademy-excursion.github.io/README.md

 ## Technologies
 To create this project, the followings technologies were used:

--HTML,
+- HTML,
--CSS,
+- CSS,
--Command Line Interface,
+- Command Line Interface,
--Git, and
+- Git, and
--GitHub.
+- GitHub.

 ## Setup
 To run this project, it is necessary to use a browser.